hexian000/neosocksd/README.md

 2. Load `libruleset.lua` and `agent.lua`.
 3. The agent maintains peer state and relay paths automatically.
 4. Access remote targets through the local SOCKS/HTTP endpoint.

+The API must be reachable between nodes for peer discovery to work — see the [security note](#lua-ruleset) above.
+Restrict it to a trusted network (e.g. a VPN or private LAN link between nodes), not the public internet.

 ## Installation